mylonasc/mylonasc.github.io/aboutme.md

 My hobbies include electronics/microcontrollers and digital art.

-For a list of posts on some of my academic works,[click here](https://mylonasc.github.io/tags/#PhD)
+For a list of posts on some of my academic works [click here](https://mylonasc.github.io/tags/#PhD)

-For a list of posts on some of my personal projects, [click here](https://mylonasc.github.io/tags/#personal)
+For a list of posts on some of my personal projects [click here](https://mylonasc.github.io/tags/#personal)

 [CV](/cv/MylonasCharilaos_June21.pdf)